How to Choose a Security Training Course

 What to Expect When Searching for Technical Training

 Several years ago technical training became largely a commodity market.
 Now, a quick search for technical training returns pages of results of training centers.
-While more availability of training may appear to be a positive, the downfall is that many of these businesses operate on thin margins, which actualizes in instructors with minimal product experience.
+While more availability of training may appear to be positive, the downfall is that many of these businesses operate on thin margins, which actualizes instructors with minimal product experience.
 Without real-world knowledge, trainers are relegated to presentation slide readers rather than true instructors that transfer their real-world lessons and insights.

 This isn’t to say that quality training is hard to find—you just need to know what to look for.
 One recommendation is to engage with a security company that offers training rather than a training company that takes a generalist approach.
 When working with a specialist, you’re guaranteed to have an instructor that is fluent and experienced in the complex world of cybersecurity.

 Questions to Help You Choose Your Perfect Training Provider

 Beyond the decision of center versus specialist, consider asking yourself the following questions to uncover your unique training needs and goals:

 - Are you looking for behavior change in your employee (new skills, more efficient work processes, and better product knowledge)?

 - Do you want your team certified in a product to get better partner or product relationships (exam knowledge and prep)?

 - Are you trying to get new team members up-to-speed so their real-world proficiency is at an acceptable level (hands-on labs, troubleshooting knowledge, and tool fluency)?

 If you answered “yes” to any of these questions, be sure to keep that in mind when evaluating providers.
 For example, if you want your team to become certified in a Check Point Software product, your goal isn’t simply to have them hang a certificate on their wall.
 Instead, they need to come away from the training ready to take the exam AND transfer their skills to their day-to-day job to increase the ROI of your Check Point investment.